JavOrraca/Home/pages/resources.md

 * [PyCharm](https://www.jetbrains.com/pycharm/): A plethora of Python IDEs exist, PyCharm just happens to be my Python desktop IDE of choice
   * The full version is $89 USD for individual users, but if you're an active student, you can download the entire suite for free.
   * You can download a free stripped-down community version but it lacks full web development, database and SQL support
-* [Google for Education](https://developers.google.com/edu/python/exercises/basic): Google's Python classes (YouTube links below) are loaded with great content and three downloadable scripts that accompany the lessons - These will take you a few days to complete and if you have a second monitor, load the YouTube videos on your second monitor so you can pause and easily reference the instructor's syntax
+* [Google for Education](https://developers.google.com/edu/python/exercises/basic): Google's Python classes (YouTube links below) are loaded with great content and three downloadable scripts that accompany the lessons - These will take you a few days, and I can't stand that a Python 3.x version has not been released yet, but the quality of the training provided by this instructor is great:
   * [Google's Python Class (Day 1, Part 1)](https://www.youtube.com/watch?v=tKTZoB2Vjuk): Introduction and strings
   * [Google's Python Class (Day 1, Part 2)](https://www.youtube.com/watch?v=EPYupizJYQI): Lists and sorting
   * [Google's Python Class (Day 1, Part 3)](https://www.youtube.com/watch?v=haycL41dAhg): Dictionary and files